-Requests are distributed across the servers in a sequential or rotational manner.
-For example, the first request goes to the first server, the second one goes to the second server, the third request goes to the third server and it continues further for all the requests.
+The Round Robin algorithm is a simple static load balancing approach in which requests are distributed across the servers in a sequential or rotational manner.
 It is easy to implement but it doesn’t consider the load already on a server so there is a risk that one of the servers receives a lot of requests and becomes overloaded.

 2. Weighted Round Robin

-It is much similar to the round-robin technique.
+The Weighted Round Robin algorithm is also a static load balancing approach which is much similar to the round-robin technique.
 The only difference is, that each of the resources in a list is provided a weighted score.
 Depending on the weighted score the request is distributed to these servers.
-So in this method, some of the servers get a bigger share of the overall request.

 In your system design interview, you’ll be asked some sort of scalability question where you’ll have to explain how load balancers help distribute the traffic and how it ensures scalability and availability of services in your application.
 The overall concept that you need to keep in mind from this article is…